ivbsoftware/csda1020-lab1/notebooks/load-data-igorb3.md

-Classified Ads for Cars Datatset Analysis
+Classified Ads for Cars Dataset Analysis
 ================

 ## Connecting to HIVE runnubg on Hortonworks Sandbox VM